quantumsage10/auth-service/readme.md

 - refresh & again create connection to resolve caching issues in Azure Data Studio
 - seen inside Explorar > `dbname` > Schemas > public > Sequences Pane in azure Data studio

+## Multi-Tenacy

+- Multi-tenancy is an architecture where a single instance of software serves multiple customers (called tenants).
+Each tenant's data and configuration is isolated from others, even though they're sharing the same application and infrastructure resources.

+Common examples include:

+Cloud Hosting SaaS applications like Salesforce, where each company has its own isolated environment Email services where users share the same application but have private inboxes

+### Analogy of multi-tenacy

+Think of it like an apartment building:

+- The building itself is the software application
+- Each apartment represents a tenant's dedicated space
+- Tenants share common infrastructure (plumbing, electricity) but   have private living spaces
+- Each tenant can customize their space within certain limits